-Sticker \cite{yuan2018sticker} facilitates sparsity-aware encoding of DNN tensors.
-It uses three modes to encode tensors of high, medium, or low sparsity with COO, bitmap, and dense format.
+Sticker \cite{yuan2018sticker} facilitates sparsity-aware encoding.
+It uses three modes to encode DNN tensors of high, medium, or low sparsity with COO, bitmap, and dense format.
 The three modes are controlled by two threshold values.
-When the number of zeros in a chunk is less than the first threshold, the data is treated as having low sparsity and only values of elements are stored.
-When the number of zeros is between two threshold values, the data is stored along with a bitmap vector that is used later for clock-gating PEs to skip computations.
-Finally, when the number of zeros exceeds the second threshold, the data is considered as highly sparse and stored in COO-coded format.
 Since weights can be processed offline for DNN inference, they are pre-encoded in appropriate formats.
-For online encoding of activations, Sticker uses a sparsity adaptor module consisting of a sparsity detector, a 4 kB buffer, an adaptive encoder, and a controller.
-Sparsity detector exhibits counters that count zeros in activations of consecutive 16 channels.
-Once the raw output activations of a layer (obtained after ReLU) are processed by the sparsity detector, they are stored in the buffer.
-Then, the controller determines the encoding mode that is used by the encoder to encode the data of the buffer.
+To encode activations online, Sticker uses a sparsity adaptor module. .
+It consists of a sparsity detector, a four kB buffer, an encoder, and a controller.
+Sparsity detector contains counters that count zeros in activations of consecutive 16 channels.
+After the detector processes output activations (obtained after ReLU), they are stored in the buffer.
+Then, the controller determines the encoding mode with which the encoder can encode the data in the buffer.